-It boasts some of the Biggest Thrills that Walt Disney World has to offer, but we’re going to tell you why it might be Disney’s best park for your little ones!
+It boasts some of the Biggest Thrills that Walt Disney World has to offer, and it’s currently under a lot of construction, but we’re going to tell you why you shouldn’t just dismiss it.
+This park might still be Disney’s best spot to take your little ones!
 Here’s our 10 Best Things to Do for kids at Disney’s Hollywood Studios!

 1. Disney Junior